Design-Collective/spina-team-members/README.md

 # Getting Started

-This is a News/Blog plugin for Spina CMS based on articles.
+This is a Spina CMS plugin for Team Members, this project is meant to be cut into a gem and included in your parent Spina project.

 ```
-gem 'spina-articles'
+gem 'spina-members'
 ```

 Run the migration installer to get started.

 ```
-rails g spina_articles:install
+rails g spina_members:install
 ```

-This should copy the migration file required to create the Spina::Article model.
+This should copy the migration file required to create the Spina::Member model.

-In your Spina project, make sure your selected theme has 'articles' added to plugins
+In your Spina project, make sure your selected theme has 'members' added to plugins

 ```
-self.plugins = ['articles']
+self.plugins = ['members']
 ```

 Restart your server and head over to '/admin/pages', you should see your plugin located below the Media Library.